-Then, when the empty space craft burns up on re-entry due to a defective heat shield — so NASA says — the astronauts realise they know too much and decide to make a run for it.
+Then, when the empty spacecraft burns up on re-entry due to a defective heat shield — or so NASA says — the astronauts realize they know too much and decide to make a run for it.

-Tropes featured in the movie:
+Tropes featured in this film:

-- Aerial Canyon Chase: A chase over Sierras, rather distinctly using numerous shots from behind the plane in a chasing camera.
+- Aerial Canyon Chase: A chase over the Sierras, rather distinctly using numerous shots from behind the plane in a chasing camera.

 - Black Helicopter: A matched set of Army Loaches (LOH-6 Cayuses).
-OK, they're actually olive drab, but still they're used to highly ominous effect when the astronaut crew are trying to escape through the desert.
+OK, they're actually olive drab, but still, they're used to highly ominous effect when the astronaut crew are trying to escape through the desert.
 You don't actually see much of the search other than the helicopters so they end up being an abstract representation of the conspiracy.
 They fly and maneuver in a way that makes them seem alive and predatorial (pointing and looking with their "noses") and at one point a delirious astronaut sees them as Circling Vultures.

 - Circling Vultures: Subverted.
 One of the astronauts being hunted by government agents in the desert, delirious from heat and thirst, thinks he sees "birds" circling above him — and in the camera shot depicting his blurred vision, it does look like vultures circling.
-Turns out to be those Black Helicopters though.
+Turns out to be those Black Helicopters, though.

 - Conspiracy Thriller: Though it's also partly a Deconstructive Parody / Stealth Parody of theories about the supposed Apollo Moon landing hoax.

-Oh, the marvels of American science.
+- Deadpan Snarker: Willis.Oh, the marvels of American science.
 Here we are millions of miles from Earth, and we can still send out for pizza.

-Caulfield: Look, when a reporter tells his assignment editor that he thinks he may be on to something that could be really big, the assignment editor is supposed to say: "You've got forty eight hours, kids, and you better come up with something good or it's going to be your neck!"
+- Discussed Trope:Caulfield: Look, when a reporter tells his assignment editor that he thinks he may be on to something that could be really big, the assignment editor is supposed to say: "You've got forty-eight hours, kids, and you better come up with something good, or it's going to be your neck!"
 That's what he's supposed to say, I saw it in a movie.Loughlin: You're not crazy, I'm crazy.
 I'm crazy for listening, and I'm crazy for saying what I'm about to say.
 I'll give you twenty-four hours to come up with something.
 Not forty-eight.
 I saw the movie, too; it was twenty-four.

 - Faceless Goons: The relentless Army aviators.
 Even when they dismount to search on foot, they don't take off their helmets.

-- I Have Your Wife: When the astronauts are first told about the set up, it's pointed out to them that their families are all on the same plane back from the launch and a "device" has been planted on the plane.
+- I Have Your Wife: When the astronauts are first told about the setup, it's pointed out to them that their families are all on the same plane back from the launch and a "device" has been planted on the plane.

 - Next Sunday A.D.: The film was made in the late 1970s and is seemingly supposed to take place in the first half of the 1980s.

 - Vice President Who?: Instead of the President, the Vice President attends the historic launch.
-Doctor Kelloway notes this, and regards it as a sleight by the White House, a symbolic vote of no confidence in Kelloway's leadership at NASA.
+Doctor Kelloway notes this and regards it as a sleight by the White House, a symbolic vote of no confidence in Kelloway's leadership at NASA.